PSPDFKit/dotnet-pdf-library-for-ios/README.md

 using PSPDFKit.Instant;
 ```

-Also you do need to set your **license key** early on in your `AppDelegate`, before accessing any other PSPDFKit classes.
-You can get your license key from your [customer portal](https://customers.pspdfkit.com/) if you haven't done so already.
+Also you do need to set your **license key** early on in your `AppDelegate`, before accessing any other Nutrient classes.
+You can get your license key from your [customer portal](https://my.nutrient.io/) if you haven't done so already.
 Pass `null` to use the trial version.

 ```csharp
 public override bool FinishedLaunching (UIApplication application, NSDictionary launchOptions)